bibleexchange/courses/book-of-romans/001_doctrinal/403_god-will-fulfill-his-promise.md

 ### 2. Justification/Righteousness is not obtained by works.
 ### 3. Justification/Righteousness is not acquired by circumcision.
 ### 4. You cannot gain Justification/Righteousness through adherence of the law.
 4:13-17
-### 5. Abraham’s faith shows us an example that we must follow.
+### 5. Abraham&apos;s faith shows us an example that we must follow.
 ### 6. Paul reasoned that Justification/Righteousness by faith is the only way to please God.

 <!--